faraz9993/All_EIC_DevOps_Training/Day_25_Task.md

 ![alt text](images/Day_25_Images/Image_8)

-### I also made changes in the configuration file etc/apache2/sites-available/000-default.conf of the apache server of both the instances as below:
+### I created below directories for the purpose of meeting the task requirements:

 ### For instance 1:
 ```